jensbrak/Phiddle/README.md

 * Core: Label on tools
 * Win: up to date with Core

-# Golden ratio, this app and the name Phiddle
+# Golden ratio and this app - Bonus section
 ## Math is ... hard.
 I mean... fun!
 No matter your relation with math it's hard not to appreciate the beauty of many mathematical concepts and ideas.
 I have issues using math without being frustrated.
 Feeling my own lack of understanding limiting the fun and usability of math.
 Some things are just too cool to ignore.
 Like the Golden Ratio.
 In the simplest form a number: `1.61...`.
 If you go a little beyond that number you will find that it's more of a... way of looking at things.